 Director Nicholas Meyer brings a panache to the production and James Horner’s brassy score is jaunty and heroic, one of his best ever.
 Best of all, William Shatner, Leonard Nimoy, and DeForest Kelley seem to have both gotten back in touch with Kirk, Spock and McCoy (respectively) and those iconic relationships all over again—deftly flirting with the changes of age and easily slipping into familiar clashes of logic versus emotion—while Kirk springs into action with the wiles of an old fox teaching the young cubs the real rules of the wild.
 And of course there is the still impressive sight of wild-maned and bare-chested Montalban looking more buff and cut in his sixties than most of the young stars on screen.

-This is the second of six big screen voyages featuring the original crew of the Starship Enterprise—Star Trek prime, you might say—and it’s now on Amazon Prime and Hulu with five other Star Trek Prime features.
+This is the second of six big screen voyages featuring the original crew of the Starship Enterprise—Star Trek prime, you might say—and it’s now on Amazon Prime and Hulu with eight other Star Trek Prime features.
 So here’s a recap of the rest of the sequels:

 Star Trek III: The Search for Spock (1984) – Picking up directly from The Wrath of Kahn, this episode finds Spock dead, McCoy slowly going mad, and the Enterprise about to be mothballed.
 What better invitation for the crew to go renegade, hijack the old girl, and race the Klingons back to the Genesis planet?
 Leonard Nimoy made his directorial debut with this feature and he’s still getting his space legs, but the Enterprise crew are old hands at this by now and they hold the film together.